HienTChau/MemphisNomNom/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented required features:
+Here's a walkthrough of implemented required features: (if this does not show the video pls use this link: https://i.imgur.com/AhMh12h.gif)

 <img src='https://i.imgur.com/AhMh12h.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />